Boeing jet deliveries sink to just four in May

 Customers also canceled orders for another 18 planes last month, including 14 MAX jets that were the company's top-selling plane until a pair of crashes just over a year ago.

-While Boeing resumed production last week and expects to make deliveries of the MAX in the third quarter, many airlines have canceled or deferred delivery as the industry faces the fallout of a total collapse in air travel since January.
+While Boeing resumed production last week and expects to make deliveries of the MAX in the third quarter, many aircraft leasing companies and airlines, including Southwest Airlines LUV.N, United Airlines UAL.O, and Brazil's GOL GOLL4.SA have canceled or deferred delivery as the industry faces a collapse in air travel since January.

-Boeing did score nine new orders for widebody planes and its deliveries included two 777 freighters, one NG-based aircraft for US military and one 767 freighter, but no passenger planes.
+Boeing did score nine new orders for wide body planes and its deliveries included two 777 freighters, one 737 NG(Next Generation)-based aircraft for the U.S. military and one 767 freighter, but no passenger planes.

 Leasing firms, which control over 40% of the global fleet, are among the largest MAX customers.